Logo

 Ledger Nano Gen5: Modern Clear-Signing Experience

-Ledger Nano Gen5 refines the classic Ledger experience with a bright E‑Ink Secure Screen for Clear Signing and Transaction Check, so you always see what you approve.
-Bluetooth support integrates smoothly with Ledger Wallet for secure management on the go.
-Starting at $179, it delivers trusted protection with a modern, intuitive interface.
+Ledger Nano Gen5 refines the classic Ledger experience with a bright E‑Ink Secure Screen for Clear Signing and Transaction Check, aiming to show what you approve before you confirm.
+Bluetooth support integrates with Ledger Wallet for on-the-go management.
+Pricing varies by retailer and region, so check current availability for exact costs.

 Ledger Nano S Plus: Affordable Offline Storage

-Ledger Nano S Plus is an affordable entry point with the essentials for safe offline storage.
+Ledger Nano S Plus is positioned as a more budget-friendly entry point for offline storage.

 It supports major networks and tokens, including Bitcoin, Ethereum, Solana, Tezos, and Cosmos.